 Makes you smarter, happier, and protects you from mental illnesses

 Scientists found that exercising boosts your memory, learning, and protects you from dementia.
 Why?
 Your brain makes a special chemical, irisin, when you exercise (especially endurance training).
 Irisin promotes genes responsible for learning and memory, and stimulates your brain to make more brain cells.
 Guess what — mindfulness does too!
 UC professors found that mindfulness-practicing college students scored higher on the GRE.
-It also changes your brain’s physical structure, which researchers found makes you concentrate better and lowers your risk for dementia.
+It also changes your brain’s physical structure.
+This is because researchers found it makes you concentrate better and lowers your risk for dementia.
 It also makes you more immune to emotional trauma and prevents depression.
 Practicing mindfulness while exercising doubles their intelligence-boosting and disease-preventing benefits!

 NAU researchers say that mindfulness boils down to focusing on the here and now – the exact present.
 Mindfulness meditation is simply super concentrating on what you’re doing right now.
 This is easiest to do when you’re doing something mindlessly repetitive – like running on the treadmill.
 If you’re intrigued by the idea of training both physically and spiritually, you can have a look at a site like https://trustedtreadmill.com/ to pick up a treadmill of your own and reap the many rewards that come with it.